Main Menu

 Summary

-Mashfiqur R. Khan is a Manager in the Antitrust and Competition Practice.
-He has significant experience in economic analysis of competition, including merger analysis and damages estimation.
-He has worked on matters involving the agricultural, biotechnology, chemical, electronics, information technology, healthcare, and retail industries.
-In matters involving merger cases, Dr. Khan has supported experts in analyzing horizontal and vertical theories of harm as well as proposed or potential structural remedies.
+Mashfiqur R. Khan has expertise in economic analysis of competition, including merger analysis and damages estimation.
+In matters involving merger cases, Mashfiqur has worked to analyze horizontal and vertical theories of harm as well as efficacy of proposed or potential structural remedies.
 He has extensive experience working with plaintiffs’ counsel as well as with attorneys from the Federal Trade Commission.
+His experience includes work in the agricultural, biotechnology, chemical, electronics, information technology, healthcare, and retail industries.
+Prior to joining Bates White, Mashfiqur taught undergraduate courses at Tulane University and Boston College.

 Education